By Lara Hocheiser, Flow and Grow Kids Yoga Founder/Ownerand Teacher Trainer

 Just kidding -- let’s walk mindfully toward this academic year, as role models for conscious, kind, mindful living.

-According to PNAS (Proceedings of National Academy of Sciences of the United States), the children around us are going to need extra support; “despite favorable conditions, we find that students made little or no progress while learning from home.
+According to PNAS (Proceedings of National Academy of Sciences of the United States), the children around us are going to need extra support;“despite favorable conditions, we find that students made little or no progress while learning from home.
 Learning loss was most pronounced among students from disadvantaged homes.”
 (Engzell, Arun Frey and Mark D. Verhagen).

 Lara teaching over Zoom in 2020

-Whether you are a caregiver, educator, mental health provider, or other important adult in the lives of children, the change back to in-person learning will require an all hands-on-deck approach.
+Whether you are a caregiver, educator, mental health provider, or other important adult in the lives of children, the change back to school in-person learning will require an all hands-on-deck approach.
 As described, learning may have been stalled.
 Academic, behavioral, cognitive, and social regression may have also taken place -- especially in certain disadvantaged groups who had the least support -- during the pandemic.

 Add the increase in mental health challenges that schools are forecasting for students, and we can see that our work is cut out for us.